 - Phase 4 Supply from Ozwathini Reservoir into Central Ndwedwe linking with the Hazelmere System - Phase 5 Supply from Ozwathini Reservoir in a northerly direction within Central Ndwedwe, linking with the Maphumulo Supply System.
-Phase 5 will be implemented and operated by iLembe District Municipality. - Phase 6 This is a new phase added onto the uMshwathi BWSS.
+Phase 5 will be implemented by iLembe District Municipality on behalf of Umgeni Water. - Phase 6 This is a new phase added onto the uMshwathi BWSS.
 It is a supply from Bruyns Hill Reservoir into the southern portion of Ndwedwe.